History of anthropology by country: Austria

 Austrian anthropology has close ties to Germany and is generally intertwined with German-speaking countries.
 As such, the history of anthropology in Austria is foggy until the marked institutionalization of the discipline.
 The Anthropological Society in Vienna (ASV) was the first anthropological institution in Austria.
 It was established on February 13, 1870, and is a non-profit organization.
 The “new anthropology” approach was the ASV's foundation and Bernd Weiler's term for anthropology that existed post-publication of Charles Darwin’s On the Origin of Species.
 Anthropology within academia was postponed until 1919 when the Institute of Anthropology and Ethnography was created at the University of Vienna.
 The institute was divided into two later, making the Anthropological Institute and Institute for Ethnology.
 In 2005, the Anthropological Institute became the Department of Anthropology and is the only anthropology department that exists within the country.

+In Austria, physical anthropology emerged as the main subfield of anthropology during the interwar period (1918–1939).
+Berner claims that Austrian anthropologists examined facial features and body measurements in extensive detail and focused primarily on morphological analysis and racial classification.
+Most of the research took place in Vienna, and it grew more institutionalized in academic and museum environments.
+During this time, physical anthropology changed from being primarily a theorerical field to one that focused on applied research, including expert evaluations and genealogical studies, demonstrating wider scientific and political developments in Europe.

+Regardless of Austria's lack of extensive colonies abroad, anthropological research was intimately linked to the development of colonial knowledge.
+According to Schasiepen, through scientific expeditions, the collection of human remains and cultural artefacts, and research performed both inside and outside, the Austro-Hungarian Empire demonstrates how Austrian anthropological disciplines took part in colonial practices.
+These efforts connected Austrian anthropology to more general colonial structures of knowledge and extraction and helped to shape racial and ethnographic classifications.

+Austrian anthropology moved away from biological racial theories during the postwar era(1945–present).
+Critical reflection on the discipline's historical role in colonial appropriation and knowledge production has been emphasized in contemporary scholarships.
+In addition to demonstrating the lack of public memorialization of colonial violence in Austria, recent post-colonial theories investigate at how anthropological collections, museums, and academic institutions continue to reflect these histories.
+Based on Schasiepen, these discussions placeAustrian anthropology in the context of current global conversations about colonial legacies, memories and restitution.

 A notable anthropologist is Richard Thurnwald who was an Austrian-born German anthropologist and sociologist.
 He was multilingual in Arabic, Turkish, Serbian, and Russian and a professor at universities in the United States and Germany during the early 1900s Thurnwald was also the editor of various journals, including the one he originated, called Journal of Popular Psychology and Sociology, which was later renamed Sociologus.
 His wife continued publishing the journal despite his death in 1954.
 His work included the study of kinship, social structure, superstratification, feudalism, kingship, cities, and states, and western colonial expansion.